Matthew Lutton: Theatre

 In 2009 ThinIce was appointed triennial funding from both the Australia Council for the Arts and ArtsWA.
-Over the next three years ThinIce created six new works in partnership with other Australian arts organizations.
-These included a new production of Antigone (adapted by Eamon Flack and featuring singer Rachael Dease) with the Perth International Arts Festival; The Duel (a Dostoevsky adaptation written by Tom Wright) with Sydney Theatre Company; Tom Holloway's Love Me Tender with Belvoir Street Theatre and Griffin Theatre Company; The Trial (adapted from the Kafka novel by Louise Fox) with Sydney Theatre Company and Malthouse Theatre; and Die Winterreise with Malthouse Theatre and the Brisbane Festival.
-During this time, ThinIce and Lutton also developed work with Bell Shakespeare and Sydney Dance Company.
-The same year Lutton directed part one of The Mysteries: Genesis at Sydney Theatre Company.
+Over the next three years ThinIce created six new works in partnership with other Australian arts organisations.
+These included a new production of Antigone (adapted by Eamon Flack and featuring singer Rachael Dease) with the Perth International Arts Festival; The Duel (a Dostoevsky adaptation written by Tom Wright) with Sydney Theatre Company; Tom Holloway's Love Me Tender with Belvoir Street Theatre and Griffin Theatre Company; and The Trial (adapted from the Kafka novel by Louise Fox) with Sydney Theatre Company and Malthouse Theatre.
+In November 2009 Lutton directed part one of The Mysteries: Genesis at Sydney Theatre Company.
 Parts two and three were directed by Tom Wright and Andrew Upton.

-Lutton was appointed as the Associate Artist (Directing) at Melbourne's Malthouse Theatre in 2011, which initiated his decision to close down ThinIce and relocated to Melbourne.
-ThinIce was officially disestablished in April 2012.
+Lutton was appointed associate artist (directing) at Melbourne's Malthouse Theatre in 2011.
+He closed down ThinIce in 2012.
+In this role, Lutton directed award-winning productions including On the Misconception of Oedipus by Tom Wright and The Bloody Chamber, based on the short story by Angela Carter and adapted by Van Badham (2013).

+In 2015 Lutton was appointed artistic director and co-CEO of the Malthouse.

+In April 2016, Lutton directed a Malthouse-Black Swan joint production in the world premiere of an adaptation of the novel Picnic at Hanging Rock, which was performed at The State Theatre, Perth, April 1 to 17.
+The play was invited to be performed at the Royal Lyceum Theatre in Edinburgh and the Barbican in London.

+Other directing highlights include the five-hour stage adaptation of Tim Winton's Cloudstreet, co-produced with the Perth International Arts Festival; the Australian premiere of Tom Waits' musical The Black Rider co-produced with Victorian Opera; The Real and Imagined History of the Elephant Man, David Greig's Solaris in a co-production with the Lyric Hammersmith in London and the Royal Lyceum Edinburgh; John Harvey's First Nations epic, The Return, co-directed with Jason Tamiru as part of RISING Festival; and Australia's largest immersive theatre production, Because the Night, in 2021.

+Lutton resigned from his role at Malthouse Theatre as of the end of March 2025.

+Festival director

+In March 2025 was announced as the artistic director of the Adelaide Festival for a three-year term.